 MoDOT has made significant accomplishments in the year since the last customer satisfaction study was taken.
-Completing the Smooth Roads Initiative a year ahead of schedule; tackling the largest construction season ever; announcing plans to fix 800 of Missouri's worst bridges; and unveiling the Better Roads, Brighter Future program are examples of the department's recent successes.
+Completing the Smooth Roads Initiative a year ahead of schedule; tackling the largest construction season ever; announcing plans to fix 800 of Missouri's worst bridges; and unveiling the Better Roads, Brighter Future program are just a few of the department's recent successes.
 As a result, customer satisfaction with MoDOT rose from 75 percent in 2006 to 79 percent in 2007.
 Since the customer satisfaction survey was first taken in 1999, the percent of people who are satisfied with MoDOT has grown from 64 percent to 79 percent.
 The increase in the percentage of people who are very satisfied with MoDOT rose 9 percent in the last year, from 16 percent to 25 percent.
-In the past four years, the percentage of people who are very satisfied with MoDOT has grown 20 percent.
-The percentage of those who reported being dissatisfied with MoDOT dropped from 25 percent to 21 percent in the past year.
+In the past four years, the percentage of people who are very satisfied with MoDOT dropped from 25 percent to 21 percent in the past year.